Courteney Cox’s Face Makeover: ‘I’ve Had All My Fillers Dissolved’ — See Pics

 Well this is refreshing!
 Courteney Cox is opening up that yes, she did have a ton of fillers put in her face to look younger, but now she’s had them dissolved so she can look like herself again.

 Fighting Father Time in Hollywood is unfortunately a necessity for many actresses, but the danger is that getting work done to look younger can also make a star unrecognizable.
 Courteney Cox, 53, is confessing that it happened to her and that the injectables she had put in her face are finally gone.
 “I’ve had all my fillers dissolved,’ she tells New Beauty.
 “I feel better because I look like myself.”
-For awhile there, the former Friends star was sporting unnaturally high puffy cheeks that made her look nothing like her pretty self.
+For awhile there, the former Friends star was sporting unnaturally high puffy cheeks that made her look nothing like her pretty self, as you can see in the above pic on the right.
 “I was trying so hard to keep up, and that actually made things worse.
 Now, I’m as natural as I can be,” she proudly reveals.
 Way to go Court!
 It’s so cool for her to be open about the downside of getting cosmetic work done.

 ‘I think that I now look more like the person that I was (before adjustments).
 I hope I do,” she continues.
 “Hollywood makes it hard; this business makes it harder.
 I grew up thinking appearance was the most important thing.
 That as long as I looked OK, I would be OK, which got me into trouble.
 Things are going to change.
 Everything’s going to drop.
 I was trying to make it not drop, but that made me look fake.”